a-thomas/appmonitor/README.md

 ### TODO :

-* Add layout + buttons
-* Allow to change the package name
 * Allow to change the time interval between sample
 * Allow to change the number of "top process"
 * Allow to change the filename/path
+* Allow to modify the position of the monitor window